-Updating the existing fleet of vehicles with high-power density (lithium-ion) and IoTenabled batteries will pave the way to inclusion in a VPP, turning LEVs from a strain on the electricity grid into a support mechanism for it [29].
+high-power density (lithium-ion) and IoTenabled batteries will pave the way to inclusion in a VPP, turning LEVs from a strain through mechanism for it [29].

 As exemplified in Fig. 2, LEVs are typically stored and charged overnight at garages.
 Such an LEV garage caters to between 20 to 150 vehicles [30].
 This aggregation of vehicles, and therefore battery power, provides an excellent starting point for virtual power aggregation, with a conservatively expected 50 units per garage on average.
 A garage typically has a smart-metered, three phase grid connection with a power capacity of around 50 kW.
 As such, a single garage makes a significant demand-side impact on the local electricity feeder.